 Urban Outfitters & Their People

-Furthermore, the brand keeps its community engaged through omnichannel retention programs like reward programs through UORewards and through their social media accounts.
-In like manner, Urban Outfitters try their best to reply to the majority of their customers!
+However, UO excelled in its lifestyle branding through its SMM on Instagram compared to content marketing.
+The brand keeps its community engaged through omnichannel retention programs like reward programs through UORewards and their social media accounts.
+Similarly, Urban Outfitters try their best to reply to most of their customers.

 Despite the controversies it has gone through due to some questionable products, UO is still at the top of its game among today’s lifestyle brands, thanks to its lifestyle brand marketing.